Welcome to the Journal of Experimental Botany editorial page!

 - No page charges

-- Free colour in print for members of the Society of Experimental Biology
+- Free colour in print for corresponding authors who are members of the Society of Experimental Biology

 - Free Open Access publication for corresponding authors of primary papers whose institution has a full subscription to JXB

 Molecular fundamentals of nitrogen uptake and transport in trees V Castro-Rodriguez, RA Cañas, FN de la Torre, B Pascual, C Avila, and FM Canovas

 We review recent advances in the molecular basis of tree nitrogen nutrition

 Plant nitrate transporters: from gene function to application Xiaorong Fan, Naz Misbah, Xiaoru Fan, AJ Miller and Guohua Xu

 We propose several strategies for effectively using nitrate transporters for higher crop yields and NUE